 - Specific: how many sales?
 1,000?
 5,000?
 10,000?

 - Measurable: how will she know her sales?
 Can she contact her publisher or watch her Amazon sales rank?

 - Achievable: what resources must be in place to achieve this goal?
 New Pinterest boards, her book on her publisher’s website & Amazon’s website, collaboration from fellow authors, book art for the Pinterest board.

 - Relevant: how is this related to my business?
 Getting sales is essential for the success of any author, not only for income but for future book contracts.

 - Time-based: when should Jenifer start her Pinterest campaign?
 How long should she run the contest?
 When should she contact her publisher and fellow authors?

-Now let’s restate that goal:
+Now let’s restate that SMART goal: